-[Without prejudice to Article 1(5), when credit claims are provided as financial collateral, Member States shall not require that the creation, validity or admissibility in evidence of their provision as financial collateral under a financial collateral arrangement be dependent on the performance of any formal act such as the registration or the notification of the debtor of the credit claim provided as collateral.
-However, Member States may maintain the performance of a formal act, such as registration or notification, for purposes other than the creation, validity or admissibility in evidence of the provision of credit claims as financial collateral, such as opposability or enforceability to the debtor and/or third parties.]
+Without prejudice to Article 1(5), when credit claims are provided as financial collateral, Member States shall not require that the ir provision and enforceability be dependent on the performance of any formal act such as the registration or the notification of the debtor of the credit claim provided as collateral.
+However, Member States may maintain the performance of a formal act, such as registration or notification, for the provision of credit claims or for their enforceability against the debtor and/or third parties.
+Member states may also provide for a general protection of the debtor of credit claims who, in good faith, paid to the collateral provider, after the credit claims had been provided to the collateral taker.}

-2. Paragraph 1 is without prejudice to the application of this Directive to financial collateral only once it has been provided and if that provision can be evidenced in writing and where the financial collateral arrangement can be evidenced in writing or in a legally equivalent manner.

-3. Member States shall ensure that debtors of the credit claims may validly waive, in writing or in a legally equivalent manner:

-[(i) their rights of set-off vis-à-vis the creditors of the credit claim and vis-à-vis persons to which the creditor assigned, pledged or otherwise mobilised the credit claim as collateral; and]

-(ii) their rights arising from banking secrecy rules that would otherwise prevent or restrict the ability of the creditor of the credit claim to provide information on the credit claim or the debtor for the purposes of using the credit claim as collateral.
+- 2. Paragraph 1 is without prejudice to the application of this Directive to financial collateral only once it has been provided and if that provision can be evidenced in writing and where the financial collateral arrangement can be evidenced in writing or in a legally equivalent manner. - 3.
+Member States shall ensure that debtors of the credit claims may validly waive, in writing or in a legally equivalent manner: - $\underline{\mathbf{f}}(i)$ their rights of set-off vis-à-vis the creditors of the credit claim and vis-à-vis persons to which the creditor assigned, pledged or otherwise mobilised the credit claim as collateral; and - (ii) their rights arising from banking secrecy rules that would otherwise prevent or restrict the ability of the credit of the credit claim to provide information on the credit claim or the debtor for the purposes of using the credit claim as collateral.